smartcontractkit/seth/README.md

 alias seth="go run cmd/seth/seth.go" # useful alias for keyfile CLI
 ```

-If `SETH_KEYFILE_PATH` is not set then client will create 60 ephemeral keys and won't return any funds
+If `SETH_KEYFILE_PATH` is not set then client will create X ephemeral keys (60 by default, configurable) and won't return any funds.

-Use `SETH_KEYFILE_PATH` for testnets/mainnets and `ephemeral` mode only when testing against simulated network
+Use `SETH_KEYFILE_PATH` for testnets/mainnets and `ephemeral` mode only when testing against simulated network.

 ### seth.toml
 Set up your ABI directory (relative to `seth.toml`)
 ```